awwx/amacx/arc/README.md

 > documenting any non-standard features, executables, or modules, and
 > provided that you do at least ONE of the following:

-We are using the first option:
+We’re using the first option:

 > (a) make the Modified Version available to the Copyright Holder of
 > the Standard Version, under the Original License, so that the
 > Copyright Holder may include your modifications in the Standard
 > Version.

-Modifications copyright 2018 Andrew Wilcox, licensed under the Original License (the Artistic License 2.0).
+Modifications and additions copyright 2018, 2019 Andrew Wilcox, dual licensed under the Original License (the Artistic License 2.0) for incorporating code with Arc, and the MIT license for any modifications or additions that might be able to be used separately.

 ## Differences from the Standard Version